FrankasProjects/OutlierDetection/README.md

 On these clusters the Outlier Detection Techniques Box Plot, Kernel Density Estimation, and Isolation Forest are applied.\
 The results, plots, and further statistics are provided by this project.

+# Results

+Resulting Plots can be seen in results/graphics.
+Request the full thesis via E-Mail.

 # Instructions

 Follow the insctruction for the database setup, as well as the explanations about the project structure to obtain results.